-- 4.29 The Council has adopted the following policy in relation to calculating the Minimum Revenue Provision:- - Borrowing taken up prior to 01/04/2015 will be provided for using a straight-line method of calculating Minimum Revenue Provision.
+- 5.28 The Council has adopted the following policy in relation to calculating the Minimum Revenue Provision (MRP): - Borrowing taken up prior to 01/04/2015 will be provided for using a straight-line method of calculating MRP.
 It will be provided for in equal instalments over 50 years.
 The debt will be extinguished in full by 31 March 2065.
-If the Council elects to make additional voluntary Minimum Revenue Provision then the annual charge will be adjusted accordingly. - The following will be required in relation to borrowing taken up on or after 01/04/2015.
-Minimum Revenue Provision is to be provided for based upon the average expected useful life of the assets funded by borrowing in the previous year.
-The debt will be repaid on a straight-line basis over the average useful life calculated; the debt will be fully extinguished at the end of period. - For certain investment projects it may be deemed more prudent to use the asset life annuity method in order to calculate Minimum Revenue Provision.
-In this case the Council will use the annuity method, with the Minimum Revenue Provision based on the prevailing Public Works Loan Board rate for a loan with a term equal to the estimated life of the project.
+If the Council elects to make additional voluntary MRP then the annual charge will be adjusted accordingly. - The following will be required in relation to borrowing taken up on or after 01/04/2015.
+MRP is to be provided for based upon the average expected useful life of the assets funded by borrowing in the previous year.
+The debt will be repaid on a straight-line basis over the average useful life calculated; the debt will be fully extinguished at the end of period. - For certain investment projects it may be deemed more prudent to use the asset life annuity method in order to calculate MRP.
+In this case the Council will use the annuity method, with the MRP based on the prevailing PWLB interest rate for a loan with a term equal to the estimated life of the project.

-5. RECOMMENDATIONS
+6. RECOMMENDATIONS